 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Implement new fare structure in July 2023 FY24-FY25 July 2023 - FAST fares increased July 2023 - FAST paper passes eliminated to move all fixed route riders to MTC's Clipper payment system July 2023 - Successfully implemented new dispatching system and phone application for scheduling paratransit (ADA) on-demand rides September 2023 - City Council approved reducing microtransit fares to match local fares to allow for a transfer using Clipper 3.
 Implement microtransit in two pilot areas (Cordelia/Green Valley and NE Fairfield/TAFB) FY24-FY25 September 2023 - Routes 2, 4, and 8 eliminated, and smaller vehicles used to initiate a new micro transit service called FAST Connect.
 FAST Connect will initially be initiated in two zones (Cordelia/Green Valley and Northeast Fairfield); FAST Connect will also be comingled with FAST's ADA paratransit service to allow for greater service efficiencies 4.
-Expand microtransit to City Hall and FTC to provide connections to Downtown and regional transit options FY24-FY25 No update this Quarter 5.
-Participate in new Solano County Transit 2030 initiative administered by the Solano Transportation Authority FY24-FY25 No update this quarter
+Expand microtransit to City Hall and FTC to provide connections to Downtown and regional transit options FY24-FY25 FAST activated new venues at the Fairfield Transportation Center and Fairfield Civic Center on April 4 th , 2024.
+The opening of these two venues allowed Microtransit riders to be picked up and dropped off at two popular destinations outside the two traditional Microtransit zone boundaries.
+Access to the FTC allows riders to connect to regional bus routes taking passengers to the Bay Area, Napa, and towards Sacramento while the Fairfield Civic Center provides access to City services and downtown.

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update Digital Information Technology Public Works 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 5.
+Participate in new Solano County Transit 2030 initiative administered by the Solano Transportation Authority FY24-FY25 We are actively participating with Solano County Transit 2030 initiative administered by STA.
+QL 3.9 - Digital Inclusion, Equity and Broadband Infrastructur e Public Works 1.
 Explore opportunities for collaboration with community partners and public private partnerships for Digital Inclusion, Equity, and Broadband expansion.
-FY23-FY28 Comcast established Lift Zone in the Adult Recreation Center computer lab to support additional Wi-Fi capabilities.
-Established Professional Services Contract with SmartFiber to develop MicroTrenching Standards and Broadband standards In discussion with AT&T for micro trenching pilot opportunity and establishing standard with Smart Fiber to explore network design.
+FY23-FY28 Partnered with TechExchange to offer digital literacy training and free devices to the community.
+Also exploring options to partner with FSUSD to offer a similar program to high school seniors.
+In discussion with AT&T for micro trenching pilot opportunity and establishing standard with Smart Fiber to explore network design.
 2. Complete the above ground assessment and convert results into GIS data layers.
 FY23-FY24 \$250K Completed: Above ground assets inventory completed, internal staff training completed September 2023.
 3. Complete the underground assessment of broadband related assets.
 FY23-FY24 \$150K Underground inventory has been assessed and updated with GIS team.
 4. Hire a consultant to develop a design for connecting the City Hall and 14 remote sites to city owned fiber.
 FY23-FY28 TBD Working with a vendor to explore network design and define standard specifications.
 OCT 2024 - Council approved contract with Smart Fibers to develop Specification for Broadband and MicroTrenching